 This inherent complexity makes defining SLIs and SLOs much more challenging.
 For distributed compute, you must consider availability of the control plane, job completion success rate, queueing delay, and cluster health.
 If you pick the wrong SLI, you will end up measuring noise instead of reliability.
 Thus, it complicates the implementation of a realistic error budget.

-Defining these metrics is one thing, but implementing them properly is the real challenge.
+Defining these metrics is one thing, but implementing them properly is a real challenge.
 If you own a service that depends on multiple departments and services, convincing everyone to do their part can be tough.
 Resiliency cuts across teams, and often people do not see it as their responsibility.
 Each and every service contributes to overall reliability.
 Nonetheless, it is easy for teams to think, “That is not my job.”
 Hence, educating people about the importance of resilience is also a big part of the job and requires continuous reinforcement, not a one-time announcement.

 The other part is the measurement.
 All teams need to use the same tools to create a consistent, global understanding of how reliable your systems are.
 Otherwise, you will not be able to report a consistent view.
 This again goes back to education.
 You need to train the staff to use the same tools and to interpret the metrics in the same way.
 Without shared definitions, even good data becomes misleading.